Press Review

 Published on 15/09/2025

-Cie La Boîte à sel will illuminate Charleville-Mézières with Bad Block during the largest Puppet Festival.
+Cie La Boîte à sel will light up Charleville-Mézières with Bad Block during the largest Puppet Festival.

 Since 1961, the World Festival of Puppet Theatres (FMTM) has transformed Charleville-Mézières into the world capital of puppetry.
 For its 23rd edition, from September 19 to 28, 2025, the event brings together artists, researchers, and 155,000 festival-goers around an eclectic program.
 Among the highlights, the Bordeaux company La Boîte à sel will present Bad Block, an audacious creation supported by the Nouvelle-Aquitaine Region and the OARA.